Bloodvein Headwaters Day 1: Trout Bay to Crystal Lake

 two Hooligan packs, two duffels – and one canoe

 Harlan played photographer and snapped a couple of shots of us at the onset of what we hoped would be yet another excellent adventure and then he and Keeto were off.
-The GPS track on the right shows the 800-meter path from Trout Bay to Douglas Lake and the sliver of a section of Woodland Caribou Park recently added.
+The GPS track above shows the 800-meter path from Trout Bay to Douglas Lake and the sliver of a section of Woodland Caribou Park recently added.

 the image is from the Viking Lodge webpage – see here for more information about Viking Island